BallySternOS/FlashGordon2021/README.md

 # Flash Gordon 2021
-# BSOS Board Revision 3 w/ Arduino Mega 2560
+## BSOS Board Revision 3 w/ Arduino Mega 2560
-# Version 1.0.0
+## Version 1.0.0
 Re-imagined rules for Bally's 1981 Flash Gordon pinball machine.
 Based on the Bally/Stern Operating System, and implemented by adding a daughter card to the MPU's J5 connector.
-Refer to the PDF or Wiki here for instructions on how to build the hardware: https://github.com/BallySternOS.
+Refer to the hardware build instructions here: https://ballysternos.github.io/.

-If you are looking for the Arduino Nano version of the code, see here: .
+If you are looking for the Arduino Nano version of the code, see here: https://github.com/tmurren/bsos-flash-gordon-2021.

 ### To use this code
 * Download this zip file (Code > Download ZIP) or clone the repository to your hard drive.